 The Back to School?
 Breaking the link between school exclusions and knife crime report, published by a group of cross parliamentary MPs, highlights that young people who are excluded from school are at higher risk of being groomed into criminal activity and being drawn into violence.
 It recommends that all children and young people should be given access to full time education after being excluded – something they are legally entitled to.

-By focusing attention and resources on the educational needs of children and young people, in particular the socially excluded, we can prevent violence from happening in the first place.
+By focusing attention and resources on the educational needs of young Londoners, in particular the socially excluded, we can prevent violence from happening in the first place.

 At Safer London we build strong trusting relationships with the young Londoners we work with.
 They tell us how they’ve experienced traumatic events which can have a lasting impact on their lives.
 Our knowledge and understanding of trauma are the building blocks of our support.
 We support them to address and overcome the challenges they have faced, and move on to a positive future.